-Duck hunting is permitted on a range of public land types, including State Forest, unoccupied Crown land and State Game Reserves.
+Duck hunting is permitted on a range of public land types, including State Forest, unoccupied Crown land and State Game Reserves and some water storage areas.
 Hunting is also permitted on leased and licensed Crown land and private land with permission of the landowner / manager.
+Hunting in grazing licence areas in State forest in eastern Victoria does not, however, require permission of the licensee.
+For more information about hunting on leased and licenced Crown land, contact The Department of Energy, Environment and Climate Action (DEECA) on 136 186.